Skip to content

 ## Input Specification

-Process the original content within the <INPUT> tag.
+Process the original content within the <INPUT> tags.

 <INPUT></INPUT>